DenseAI/DenseCore/docs/ARCHITECTURE.md

 ## Overview

-DenseCore is a **three-layer architecture** optimized for CPU-based LLM inference:
+DenseCore is a **memory-centric execution runtime for heterogeneous AI inference** — a three-layer architecture that maximizes locality, utilization, and determinism across x86, ARM64, and Apple Silicon hardware:

 ```mermaid
 graph TB